cosmos/interchain-security/docs/docs/consumer-development/changeover-procedure.md

 - [ ] determine consumer chain parameters to be put in the proposal
 - [ ] take note to include a link to your onboarding repository

-Example of a consumer chain addition proposal.
+Example of a consumer chain addition proposal (compare with the [ConsumerAdditionProposal](./onboarding.md#3-submit-a-governance-proposal) in the ICS Provider Proposals section for chains that *launch* as consumers):

 ```js
 // ConsumerAdditionProposal is a governance proposal on the provider chain to spawn a new consumer chain or add a standalone chain.